redhat-developer/vscode-extension-tester/docs/Writing-Simple-Tests.md

 This is what a really simple test case might look like.
 Note that here we are only using pure webdriver.
 To use the provided page objects, see the [[Page-Object-APIs]].

+For an example project, check out the [vscode-extension-tester-example](https://github.com/redhat-developer/vscode-extension-tester-example) repository, where you can find detailed setup and usage instructions.

 ```typescript
 import { assert } from "chai";
 // import the webdriver and the high level browser wrapper